What’s the Best Vegan Deodorant or Antiperspirant?

 No, not all-natural deodorants are vegan, even if they advertise not containing animal ingredients.
 The main reason is that many of these deodorants have been directly tested on animals in very cruel ways.

-It might be shocking to learn that animal testing is required by law in China for all foreign cosmetics companies.
+It might be shocking to learn that animal testing is required by law in China for all foreign cosmetics (see also our article on Botox safety) companies.
 This means that all the big American and European cosmetics brands that are currently sold in China, must undergo animal testing.

 With All Those Choices, Which One Should You Try?